NoahBurkholder/wiki-noah/docs/design.md

 So maybe start by making game which isn't violent.

+This message is meant mostly for the bro-type game designers who get excited by the idea of making the next hyperviolent darling, without regard for the *the rest of the fucking industry and world.* Fuck those people.

 #### A Letter to Parents, and Donald Trump

 <details><summary>Can we shut the fuck up about videogame violence?
 (Click to expand if you reallyyyyy want.)</summary><br>